Presented By The National Football Foundation And Hosted By The New York Athletic Club.

 About the NFF & College Hall of Fame

 Founded in 1947 with early leadership from General Douglas MacArthur, legendary Army coach Earl "Red" Blaik and immortal journalist Grantland Rice, The National Football Foundation & College Hall of Fame is a non-profit educational organization that runs programs designed to use the power of amateur football in developing scholarship, citizenship and athletic achievement in young people.
 With 120 chapters and 12,000 members nationwide, NFF programs include the Chick-fil-A College Football Hall of Fame in Atlanta, Future for Football, The William V. Campbell Trophy®, the NFF National Scholar-Athlete Class Presented by Fidelity Investments and a series of initiatives to honor the legends of the past and inspire the leaders of the future.
 NFF corporate partners include Catapult, Delta Air Lines, Fidelity Investments, Goodyear, Jostens, the Las Vegas Convention and Visitors Authority, the New York Athletic Club and the Sports Business Journal.
 Follow us on Facebook, Instagram and Twitter @NFFNetwork and learn more at footballfoundation.org.

 About the National College Football Awards Association

-The William V. Campbell Trophy is a member of the National College Football Awards Association (NCFAA) which encompasses the most prestigious awards in college football.
-The 21 awards boast 678 years of tradition-selection excellence.
-Visit www.NCFAA.org to learn more.
+The William V. Campbell Trophy® is a member of the National College Football Awards Association (NCFAA), which encompasses the most prestigious awards in college football.
+Founded in 1997, the NCFAA and its 25 awards now boast over 800 recipients, dating to 1935.
+Visit ncfaa.org to learn more about the association.